 Trees were mostly modeled using the Speed Tree editor included in UDK, which proved to be particularly useful to speed up the whole process (especially of leaves distribution!).

-A lot of time was spent on the lighting, on the materials and implementing a custom wind vertex animation shader.
-A high quality version of the video above is available for download as well as high res versions of the screens below.
+A lot of time was spent on the lighting, on the materials — including implementing a custom wind vertex animation shader based on the one featured in Crysis.